WhatsApp · reply within 5 min [Mon–Sat 07:00–22:00 (UTC+3)] Şişli, Istanbul

 Şişli · Ministry of Health A-class licensed hospital

-Tell us about your hair.
+Tell us about your teeth.

 [ Health Tourism Authorization Certificate · TR ]